Awarding shares to employees

 There are no fixed rules.
 Shares can be gifted for free.
 Linked into this consideration is should employee enjoy inherent value accumulated pre-award?
 Another consideration is do you plan for a tax charge for your employees upon the award of shares?

 7. How will the shares be sourced for the employee share incentive?

-There is a choice of newly issued which dilutes existing shareholders .
-Or, to avoid dilution existing shares can be used if shareholders are prepared to allow for a transfer.
+- existing shares can be used if shareholders are prepared to allow for a transfer

 For new share issues it is necessary to consider whether the directors have the requisite shareholder approvals to issue shares pursuant to the option/share awards.

 If existing shares are being used it is usually necessary to consider the tax position of the transferors.
 Some companies link equity awards to share buy backs under which existing shares are cancelled.

 If a company has done a share buy-back they don’t have to cancel the shares if they are held in treasury.
 Shares can be transferred out free of stamp duty for the purposes of an employee share plan.
 This not only manages dilution but mimics an EBT as a warehouse for shares but at a much lower cost to the company.

 8. Are the existing articles and/or shareholders agreement adequate?